-Community dialogue (new builds only)

-100% of financed projects comply with the German Building Code (Baugesetzbuch/BauGB) regulations, which provide for the consideration of local residents' interests during the development of land-use plans and zoning maps (e.g. public display of development plans, possibility to voice concerns, compensation measures).
+Community dialogue (new builds only) 100% of financed projects comply with the German Building Code (Baugesetzbuch/BauGB) regulations, which provide for the consideration of local residents' interests during the development of land-use plans and zoning maps (e.g. public display of development plans, possibility to voice concerns, compensation measures).

-A controversy assessment on the included projects did not reveal any controversial activities or practices that could be attributed to NRW.BANK.
+Controversy assessment A controversy assessment on the included projects did not reveal any controversial activities or practices that could be attributed to NRW.BANK.

-J. Municipal climate projects (river restoration)

-Share of Use of Proceeds: € 80.020.622 (16.00% of the total credit amount).
+K. Municipal climate projects (river restoration) Share of Use of Proceeds: € 163,152,700 (32.63% of the total credit amount).
 As a Use of Proceeds category, municipal climate projects have a significant contribution to SDG 6 "Clean Water and Sanitation" and limited contribution to SDGs 3 "Good Health and Well-Being" and 15 "Life on land".
 Additionally, when considering the deeper ESG management, municipal climate projects can be associated to other SDGs.
-In the contemplated issuance, munical climate projects includes river restoration projects and related waste water assets.

-The table below presents the findings of an ISS-oekom assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+In the contemplated issuance, municipal climate projects include river restoration projects and related waste water assets.
+The table below presents the findings of an ISS ESG assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+ASSESSMENT AGAINST ISS ESG KPI ASSOCIATION WITH THE SDGS Consideration of environmental aspects during planning and construction For 100% of projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts.